17th Legislature of the Third Portuguese Republic: Election for President of the Assembly of the Republic

+António José Seguro taking the oath of office as President, being delivered by José Pedro Aguiar-Branco, on 9 March 2026.

 The election of a new President of the Assembly of the Republic was held in the first session of the new Legislature, on 3 June 2025.
 Incumbent President José Pedro Aguiar-Branco, from the Social Democratic Party (PSD) was the sole candidate and was re-elected by a landslide.